-In the context of understanding the complex phenomenon of violent religious radicalization, the map details the journey of ISIS’ foreign fighters to and from the territories of the Caliphate.
-In addition to publicly available data about their journey, the map depicts the distance of each country from the destination, its total population, and Islamic population.
+In the context of understanding the complex phenomenon of violent religious radicalization, the map details the journey of foreign fighters to and from the territories of the conflict.
+In addition to publicly available data about their journey, the map depicts the distance of each country from the destination, its total population, and religious population.

 In the context of understanding the complex phenomenon of violent religious radicalization, this map details the journey of foreign fighters to the territories of the Caliphate.
-The data was retrieved from official organizations, research centers and consortiums that make this data publicly available.
+The data were retrieved from official organizations, research centers and consortiums that make these data publicly available.

-"According to figures collected by the Soufan Group, between 27,000 to 31,000 people including women and children who would not normally engage in conflict have traveled to Syria and Iraq to join the Islamic state and other extremist groups fighting in the region.
-Reasons that these people join Islamic state or any other extremist group seem to depend on where they come from." — Wikipedia, foreign fighters in the Syrian and Iraqi Civil Wars
+"According to figures collected by the Soufan Group, between 27,000 to 31,000 people including women and children who would not normally engage in conflict have traveled to Syria and Iraq to fight in the region.
+Reasons that these people join any extremist group seem to depend on where they come from." — Wikipedia

 The countries of origin are placed horizontally by the distance from the fighters' common destination.
 The size measures the country's Muslim population while the vertical distribution represents the country's overall population.
 This way, a comparison between the worldwide Muslim communities can be performed by the reader.